shanecav/easywpeasy/README.md

 Simply run `composer create-project shanecav/easywpeasy path/to/your/project`.
 This command will download easywpeasy to the location you specify, and then it will automatically run `composer install`.
 It will also prompt you for a couple initial configuration options:

 1. It will ask if you'd like to automatically generate keys and salts for your config.
 Unless you have some reason you'd like to enter those manually, you should just choose yes.
-If you choose no, an empty file will be created at config/salts.php.
-You'll then need to' populate that file with the appropriate constant definitions (e.g. [https://api.wordpress.org/secret-key/1.1/salt/](https://api.wordpress.org/secret-key/1.1/salt/)).
+If you choose no, an empty file will be created at config/salts.php and you'll need to populate that file with the appropriate constant definitions (e.g. [https://api.wordpress.org/secret-key/1.1/salt/](https://api.wordpress.org/secret-key/1.1/salt/)).
 2. It will then ask you if you'd like to set the database connection information for your local environment.
 If you choose yes, you will be prompted to enter the database name, user name, user password, and database host.
 Otherwise, you can set this information manually in config/environments/local.php.

 # Configuration